delgada-ui/delgada/docs/overview.md

 </style>
 ```

 Again, it worth noting that currently logic and styles are compiled and built into JavaScript and CSS files that live in the global scope.

-This means you are responsible for things such as wrapping JS code in an event listener that waits for the DOM to load before running logic.
-It also means that while the above button styling works for this component any other `<button>` element in other files will pick up this styling.
+This means you are responsible for things such as wrapping JS code in an event listener that waits for the DOM to load before running component logic.
+It also means that while the above button styling works for this component, any `<button>` element in other files will pick up this styling.

 Eventually this will change, but for now it's your responsibility to keep track of these details.